top of page

 What is Sequoia Pitch Moth?

 Sequoia Pitch Moth (SPM) is a type of clearwing moth that resembles a wasp or yellow jacket with its black and yellow stripes.
-Its larvae feed on trees, and its damage is often mistaken for bark beetles.
-Although it is much less destructive than bark beetles, it can cause severe and unsightly damage to trees.
+Its larvae feed on trees and cause damage.
+It causes trees to ooze, and is sometimes mistaken for bark beetles.
+Although it is much less destructive than bark beetles, it can cause severe and unsightly damage to trees, and increase risk of tree failure.
 Eradication is very difficult, and management should be focused on suppressing populations to tolerable levels.

 What types of trees are susceptible?

 The most susceptible trees are Austrian and Scotch Pines [1][2], but we also see SPM on other pines, spruces, and firs.
-Essentially, trees of the pine family that have a low or medium tolerance for drought are susceptible.
-We rarely observe trees with high tolerance for drought suffering infestations unless there are other predisposing factors present.
-Sequoias and incense-cedars seem to be resistant based on observation.
+Essentially, trees of the pine family that have a low or moderate drought tolerance are susceptible.
+We rarely observe trees with high tolerance for drought suffering severe infestations unless there are other predisposing factors present.
+Giant sequoias, deodar cedars, atlas cedars, and incense-cedars are resistant based on my observations.

 Consequences and Severity

 SPM has increased in frequency and severity in recent years [2].
-The damage is caused by larvae feeding on cambium tissue and sapwood and mostly affects the appearance of trees, but It can cause tree death in severe cases [1][2].
+The damage is caused by larvae feeding on cambium tissue and sapwood and mostly affects the appearance of trees, but it can cause tree death in severe cases [1][2].
 Numerous globby pitch masses are unsightly and drip in warm temps.
 Large populations of SPM can cause branch dieback and stress [2].
+I have observed large branch failures and large tree tops fail due to SPM.
+Their feeding patterns perforate the sapwood, making branches break more easily.
 Stressed trees are more susceptible to other pests/disorders and can appear sickly with yellowing and thinning foliage.
 Repeated infestations over multiple years can magnify damage, especially on smaller diameter branches, tree tops, and young trees due to girdling [2].

 One generation of SPM takes almost 2 years to develop from the time of egg-laying until adult emergence [2].
 Adults emerge and lay eggs as early as April and as late as August every year, with a peak in June or July [2].
 They prefer to lay eggs on bark near branch unions, wounds, and fresh pruning cuts [1].
 Larvae hatch from eggs after about two weeks, and begin feeding on trees, creating pitch masses [2].
 They continue to feed throughout the spring, summer, and fall, overwinter (not feeding) under pitch masses, and resume feeding again in early spring [2].
 It will continue in this larval stage for another year or so before pupating (not feeding) for one month before it emerges as an adult [2].
 Generations of SPM overlap and new larvae hatch every year [1].